 - I can't find my job posting on your website.
 How come?

 - I represent a hiring agency.
 Can I post a job and/or come on campus to recruit?

 Go to careers.humber.ca and click on the 'Employers' tab.
 Please login OR create a CareerConnect account to post a job.
 You will then be able to track, view and edit your job postings.
 Once you submit your job posting, please allow for two business days for a Career & Student Success Advisor to approve your posting.
 Back to top

 We can offer you a space in a highly populated area on campus for students to drop by and learn more about your company and job opportunities.
-In the Winter semester we host a Summer Job Fair you can take part in.
 Our industry-specific job fairs are coordinated through the Academic Schools at Humber and we'd be happy to direct you to the appropriate contact for your industry.
-Humber Career Services will help to promote your event to students by posting your event on our Events calendar.
-Please contact firstname.lastname@example.org for more details.
+Humber Career Services will help to promote your event to students by posting your event on our Events and Workshops calendar.
+Please contact email@example.com for more details.
 Back to top

 Yes, we do but they are de-centralized within each school and program.
 Please contact the representative from the academic school.
 Contact information can be found at Field Placement & Co-op

 You may contact one of our Career & Student Success Advisors for more information.
 Back to top

 Field Placement is a mandatory component of most programs at Humber College.
 It is an experiential component that is a pre-requisite to graduation.
 It can be paid or unpaid.
 Co-operative Education is always a paid placement.
 Students may work between 24-35 hours a week, no less than 12 weeks, preferably 16 weeks.
 Co-operative Education can be completed at different times of the year.
 Please check with the program coordinators of those programs for more information at Field Placement & Co-op.
 This program may be subsidized by the government.